fenrus75/FenrusCNCtools/toolpath/README.rst

 ------------------------------------------------------

 Things to fix
-* Units are a mess internally.
-APIs are often in imperial inches, internal datastructures are in PX but the gcode side is in milimeters.
-  --> Over time converge on using MM everywhere with helpers for conversion
 * SVG parser is extremely hard coded/limited; using a library can improve this but will add another dependency